CognasDev/MinimalApiGen/README.md

 Please note, this is a work in progress with the following to be added:

-- Support for POST, PUT, DELETE HTTP methods.
+- Support for GET by id, POST, PUT, DELETE HTTP methods.
-- Additional updates to include all required features the Framework needs into one extension method.
+- Additional updates to include all required features MinimalApiGen.Framework needs into one extension method.

 ## License